 Weakness is a reduction of power in one or more muscles.
-Paralysis indicates weakness that is so severe that the muscle cannot be contracted at all, whereas paresis refers to weakness that is mild or moderate.
+Paralysis indicates weakness that is so severe that the muscle cannot be contracted at all, whereas paresis refers to less severe weakness.
 The prefix hemi- refers to one half of the body, para- to both legs, and quadri- to all four limbs.
 The suffix -plegia signifies severe weakness or paralysis.

 Increased fatigability or limitation in function due to pain or articular stiffness is often confused with weakness by pts.
 Increased time is sometimes required for full power to be exerted, and this bradykinesia may be misinterpreted as weakness.
 Severe proprioceptive sensory loss may also lead to complaints of weakness because adequate feedback information about the direction and power of movements is lacking.
 Finally, apraxia, a disorder of planning and initiating a skilled or learned movement, is sometimes mistaken for weakness.